niiknow/gmodal/README.md

 As you can see, you have full control over your modal content and CSS.
 Therefore, you can provide your own CSS to support responsive UI.
-When providing your own css, remember to take into account for the gmodal classes such as: gmodal-top, gmodal-left, and gmodal-right.
+When providing your own css, remember to take into account for the gmodal classes such as: gmodal-left, and gmodal-right.
+Add padding-top to your .gmodal class to vertically asign your modal.

 With the flexbility, you can have modal content as any valid html content including iframe and spinner gif.